-The property was likely built (or evolved) as one messuage (i.e. a dwellinghouse with outbuildings and land attached).
+The property was likely built (or evolved from an earlier building) as one messuage (i.e. a dwellinghouse with outbuildings and land attached).
 However, in the late 18th century it was divided into at least two tenements.
-Later, in the 19th century, it comprised four dwellings.
-Today, it is two cottages.

 We commenced the story with Sarah Burman and her son, Robert Littleproud.
 In 1727, Robert inherited the property from his mother.